jennymarin1989/React-DJ-list/README.md

 I wan to be able to have all the instructions about the use of the app

 ```

+## Approach

+My first approach to this challenge was a brainstorm of ideas, creating user stories using the domain model as a guide to fulfil all the user requirements.

+To have an idea about the structure of the application, I drew a diagram and an idea of an Minimum Viable Product with the client expectations.

+Diagram:

+MVP:

+Initially my idea was to build a full stack app using the MERN stack applying TDD principles but It will take more than one day to finish it, so I made the decision to use React and axios

+I built this application in one day.

+## Getting started

+The instructions will get you a copy of the project up on your local machine for development and testing purposes

+### Installing

+Clone the projects to your local directory and install the dependencies

+ - $git clone
+ - $cd
+ - $ npm install

+## Testing

+Run test:

+- $npm run test

+## Deployment

+- $npm start

+## Toughts

+# Technologies

+- React
+- Enzyme
+- CSS
+- Jest

 ## Author

 Jenny Arenas